junxie6/docker-compose/mysql-replication/README.md

 \# docker cp .my.cnf mysqlreplication_mysql-slave_1:/root<br>
 \# docker exec -it mysqlreplication_mysql-slave_1 chmod 400 /root/.my.cnf<br>

+Login into the master container:

+\# docker exec -it mysqlreplication_mysql-master_1 bash

+Login into the slave container:

+\# docker exec -it mysqlreplication_mysql-slave_1 bash

-Create a user account for replication:
+Create a user account for replication on master:

 mysql> GRANT REPLICATION SLAVE ON *.* TO 'slave_user'@'192.168.5.8/255.255.255.248' IDENTIFIED BY 'slave_pass';<br>
 mysql> FLUSH PRIVILEGES;<br>